Renz-Victa/Focus-Tracker/README.md

 # Focus Tracker — Chrome Extension

 Track and limit time spent on social media.
-Built with React, TypeScript, and Vite.
+Built with React, TypeScript and Vite.

 ---